 During the course of the game the player will be able to seek out Shamans.
 These (mostly) lovely women will be able to fuse with the party characters and improve their stats.
 It can also drastically change the characters' appearance as well.
 Ryu cannot form any Fusions at all, because as a member of the Dragon Clan, he is incompatible with their magic.
 However, the first time they attempt to fuse with him, they unlock his inherited ability to transform into a dragon.
 Bleu is also immune to Fusion, but this is likely just because she is a secret character.

-When mixing certain Shamans with the party characters, sometimes they will drastically change.
-Here is a helpful list.
+When mixing certain Shamans with the party characters, sometimes they will drastically change:

-*Rand Solo Sana = Small and Cute Rand
+- Rand x Solo x Sana = Small and Cute Rand